 When you first land in India, the driving system admittedly does seem completely bonkers!
 However, we assure you that there are logic and system in place.

-To start with, all our drivers at Indian Excursions have full clean driving licenses, with years of experience.
-They are extremely skilled on the road and know the routes like the back of their hand.
-However, India is a very big place and not well sign-posted, so it is not uncommon for drivers to ask for directions along the way.
-Please do not be alarmed if your driver winds down the window and asks a local for directions at a fork road; this is common practice in India and not a sign of your driver’s skill.
-He is doing so to ensure that he is taking you to your destination as quickly as possible.
+To start with, all our drivers at Indian Excursions have full clean driving licenses and years of experience.
+They are incredibly skilled on the road and know the routes like the back of their hand.
+However, India is a big place and not well sign-posted, so it’s not uncommon for drivers to ask for directions along the way.
+Please don’t be alarmed if your driver winds down the window and asks a local for directions at a fork road; this is common practice in India and not a sign of your driver’s inadequacy.
+He is doing it to ensure he takes you to your destination as quickly as possible.

 Indians drive on the left side of the road.
-However, if there is space on the other side (right side) and it’s safe to drive, it’s very acceptable and common for the driver to use this lane.
-Your driver would then move back to the left lane in plenty of time, should there be any oncoming traffic.
+However, if there’s space on the other side (right side) and it’s safe to drive, it’s very acceptable and even expected for the driver to use this lane.
+Your driver will move back to the left lane in plenty of time if there’s any oncoming traffic.

-You may at first be shocked by the incessant horn honking.
-However, most of the time this is not a sign of aggression, rather it’s the complete opposite.
-Horn honking in India is usually a defensive move, alerting other vehicles that they’re there, basically saying “hey, I just want you to know that I’m here and I’m about to overtake you!”.
-When a car is overtaking a truck, it is the car driver’s responsibility to alert the truck by honking.
-Your driver would try to limit his honking as much as safely possible for your comfort, though please note that this is the driving style in India and so your driver does need to honk sometimes.
-He is not doing this out of aggression, and we believe that you’ll find our drivers to be very patient.
+You may at first be irritated by the constant horn honking.
+Surprisingly, it’s usually not a sign of aggression; in fact, we believe you will find the majority of Indian drivers to be very patient.
+Honking in India is a defensive move, it’s letting other vehicles know they’re there.
+It’s saying “hey, I just want you to know I’m here and I’m overtaking you”.
+Your driver will limit his honking as much as safely possible for your comfort, though it is the norm in India and your driver needs to honk.